ccmmail/indeed.com-scrapper/README.md

-Programmatically scrape indeed.com results and outputs them into a formatted gsheet
+Programmatically scrape job search engines (currently indeed.com only) and outputs search results into a formatted gsheet

 Features
 - Runs multiple searchs (e.g., SWE internship, data analytics in New York by specifying the target URLs to search (and depth for each URL) in gsheet